Porsche 911 Air-Cooled vs Water-Cooled — Why It Matters to Buyers

 The Honest Summary

 Owning both cars taught me that the debate itself is a little false.
-These aren’t competing answers to the same question — they’re answers to different questions.
+These aren’t competing answers to the same question — they’re answers to different questions entirely.
 The 993 asks: “What do you want to feel?”
 The 996 asks: “What do you want to do?”
+Both are legitimate questions.
+The wrong car is the one you buy without understanding which question you’re actually trying to answer.

 Whatever you decide — get a pre-purchase inspection.
 Get the service records.
 Join a Porsche Club chapter in your area before you buy, not after.
 And drive both before committing.
-The 993 will tell you something about itself within the first
+The 993 will tell you something about itself within the first ten minutes.
+Whether you like what it says is the whole ballgame.

 Jason Michael